selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 Manipulate geographical data with GDAL/OGR (Giuseppe Amatulli).

+Recorded lecture can be found [here](https://gatesfoundation.zoom.us/rec/share/02svSwjJQpiZ3slbK66JYLcR7S1X28ULQJMyOBnNTK-cE4sRkCtrbZSXwNDMthc.VbcOUDjiiOSBw4Ak).
+Please check your email for the pass-code (it will be the same pass-code for all recordings).

 [View recorded lecture](https://youtu.be/kBRW2Z5jX8M) before the QA session at 4PM.

 This section introduces data manipulation for geospatial data processing on the command line using [GDAL & OGR](https://gdal.org/) libraries.